Ciguatoxin 1

 Ciguatoxin 1 or CTX-1 is a toxic chemical compound, the most common and potent type in the group of ciguatoxins.
-It is a large molecule consisting of polycyclic polyethers that can be found in certain types of fish in the Pacific Ocean.
+It is a large molecule consisting of polycyclic ethers that can be found in certain types of fish in the Pacific Ocean.
 The compound is produced by Dinoflagellates Gambierdiscus toxicus and is passed on through the food chain by fish.
-The compound has no effect in fish but is toxic to humans.
+The compound has no effect in fish but is toxic to humans and rodents.

 History

 Before ciguatoxin was discovered and identified, its presence in the food chain was hypothesised by Randall et al, who assumed that the toxin enters the food chain via herbivorous fish that feed on toxic microalgae and then gets passed on to humans directly or by passing through other carnivorous fish.
 This hypothesis was proven by Helfrich and Banner, who also showed that the toxin has no effect on fish, both herbivorous and carnivorous.

 Ciguatoxin-1 was first discovered in 1967 by Scheuer et al when studying ciguatera fish responsible for food poisoning.
 Later on, in 1977 Yasumoto et al isolated the compound from Dinoflagellates and named it ciguatoxin, after which it was classified as a polyether compound.
 In the 1980s and early 1990s the full structure of ciguatoxin-1 was elucidated using NMR- spectroscopy, mass-spectrometry and X-ray crystallography.
 Due to the high complexity of its structure, ciguatoxin-1 has not been assigned an official IUPAC name and is denoted simply as ciguatoxin-1 or CTX-1.

 As such the compound hasn't been found of any practical use in daily life.
 However, it has been shown useful for the studies of voltage gated sodium channels, where it can be used as a tool to alter the channel permeability and polarisability.